sudoFunny/storeSystem/README.md

 <br>

 ## In Progress
-- [ ] Get sales data and display as table:
+- [x] Get sales data and display as table:
 	- Feature found in manager panel

+- [ ] Just rewrite everything

 - [ ] Change how we get "orderId":
 	- Remove reliance on "RecordClass.php" by getting "orderId" from sales data's "completed" field